custom-components/pyscript/docs/reference.rst

 - There is no time-zone (local is assumed).
 - The date is optional, and the year can be omitted with just ``mm/dd``.
-- The date can also be replaced by a day of the week (either full like ``sunday`` or 3-letters like ``sun``, in your local languarge based on the locale; however, on Windows and other platforms that lack ``locale.nl_langinfo``, the days of week default to English).
+- The date can also be replaced by a day of the week (either full like ``sunday`` or 3-letters like ``sun``, in your local language based on the locale; however, on Windows and other platforms that lack ``locale.nl_langinfo``, the days of week default to English).
 - The meaning of partial or missing dates depends on the trigger, as explained below.
 - The date and time can be replaced with ``now``, which means the current date and time when the